 By Brian K. Bailey, D.P.M., Body-Mind-Spirit Podiatric Care

 If your daydreams have recently turned to thoughts of warm sun, sandy beaches and mouse-themed amusement parks, join the club.
-It might still be winter, but spring break is just around the corner.
+Spring might have just arrived, but summer vacation is just around the corner.

 Get the right shoes